Pre-Seminary Program (A)

 The mission of pre-seminary education is to prepare students for theological studies and pastoral formation at a seminary of the Lutheran Church—Missouri Synod.
 This preparation ordinarily encompasses biblical knowledge, biblical language competency, and understanding of Lutheran doctrine; competency in communication skills in reading, writing, speaking, and listening; skills in critical thinking and philosophical inquiry; acquisition of a global perspective; the understanding of and appreciation for the Lutheran ethos, identity, and ethic; and helping the student to perceive, proclaim, teach, and live out the centrality of the Gospel of Jesus Christ for the whole world.

-Pre-seminary students must follow the church worker route through the core and are encouraged to include two majors in their studies: theological languages and applied theology studies.
+Pre-seminary students must take REL 201 Old Testament, REL 203 New Testament, and REL 204 Biblical Theology through the core and are encouraged to include two majors in their studies: theological languages and applied theology.
 These majors are designed to prepare students for the seminary competency examinations in the Old Testament, New Testament, Christian Doctrine, Greek, and Hebrew.
 These majors also include broader liberal arts studies in German or Latin, communication, writing, social science, and philosophy, all of which are helpful for theological study on a graduate level.
 Students in the pre-seminary program may choose other majors and minors, but must always include at least a minor in theological languages.

 Students must have a minimum of 126 credits in order to graduate as part of the pre-seminary program.